-"Reserves" are the estimated remaining quantities of oil and natural gas and related substances anticipated to be recoverable from known accumulations, as of a given date, based on: analysis of drilling, geological, geophysical and engineering data; the use of established technology; and specified economic conditions, which are generally accepted as being reasonable.
-Reserves are classified according to degree of certainty associated with the estimates.

-"Proved Reserves" are those reserves that can be estimated with a high degree of certainty to be recoverable.
-It is likely that the actual remaining quantities recovered will exceed the estimated Proved Reserves.

-"Probable Reserves" are those additional reserves that are less certain to be recovered than Proved Reserves.
-It is equally likely that the actual remaining quantities recovered will be greater or less than the sum of the estimated Proved Plus Probable Reserves.

-"Possible Reserves" are those additional reserves that are less certain to be recovered than Probable Reserves.
-It is unlikely that the actual remaining quantities recovered will exceed the sum of the estimated Proved Plus Probable Plus Possible Reserves.

-"Developed Reserves" are those reserves that are expected to be recovered from existing wells and installed facilities or, if facilities have not been installed, that would involve a low expenditure (e.g. when compared to the cost of drilling a well) to put the reserves on production.
-The developed category may be subdivided into producing and non-producing.

-"Developed Producing Reserves" are those reserves that are expected to be recovered from completion intervals open at the time of the estimate.
-These reserves may be currently producing or, if shut-in, they must have previously been on production, and the date of resumption of production must be known with reasonable certainty.

-"Developed Non-Producing Reserves" are those reserves that either have not been on production, or have previously been on production, but are shut-in, and the date of resumption of production is unknown.
+- "Reserves" are the estimated remaining quantities of oil and natural gas and related substances anticipated to be recoverable from known accumulations, as of a given date, based on: analysis of drilling, geological, geophysical and engineering data; the use of established technology; and specified economic conditions, which are generally accepted as being reasonable.
+Reserves are classified according to degree of certainty associated with the estimates. - "Proved Reserves" are those reserves that can be estimated with a high degree of certainty to be recoverable.
+It is likely that the actual remaining quantities recovered will exceed the estimated Proved Reserves. - "Probable Reserves" are those additional reserves that are less certain to be recovered than Proved Reserves.
+It is equally likely that the actual remaining quantities recovered will be greater or less than the sum of the estimated Proved Plus Probable Reserves. - "Possible Reserves" are those additional reserves that are less certain to be recovered than Probable Reserves.
+It is unlikely that the actual remaining quantities recovered will exceed the sum of the estimated Proved Plus Probable Plus Possible Reserves. - "Developed Reserves" are those reserves that are expected to be recovered from existing wells and installed facilities or, if facilities have not been installed, that would involve a low expenditure (e.g. when compared to the cost of drilling a well) to put the reserves on production.
+The developed category may be subdivided into producing and non-producing. - "Developed Producing Reserves" are those reserves that are expected to be recovered from completion intervals open at the time of the estimate.
+These reserves may be currently producing or, if shut-in, they must have previously been on production, and the date of resumption of production must be known with reasonable certainty. - "Developed Non-Producing Reserves" are those reserves that either have not been on production, or have previously been on production, but are shut-in, and the date of resumption of production is unknown. - "Undeveloped Reserves" are those reserves expected to be recovered from known accumulations where a significant expenditure (e.g. when compared to the cost of drilling a well) is required to render them capable of production.

-"Prospective Resources" are the quantities of petroleum estimated, on a given date, to be potentially recoverable from undiscovered accumulations by application of future development projects.

-"Undeveloped Reserves" are those reserves expected to be recovered from known accumulations where a significant expenditure (e.g. when compared to the cost of drilling a well) is required to render them capable of production.
 They must fully meet the requirements of the reserves classification (proved, probable, possible) to which they are assigned.